 Why Choose Anatta Humanversity

 Since the early 2000s, Anatta Humanversity has pioneered non-medical, personalized addiction recovery in India.
-With luxury rehab centres in Pune, services in Kochi, and destination-based programs abroad, Anatta offers more than rehabilitation; it offers renewal and transformation.
+With luxury rehab centres in Pune, services in Kochi, and a premium rehab centre in Mumbai, Anatta offers more than rehabilitation; it offers renewal and transformation.

 Clients heal in private villas with access to pools, gyms, and gourmet meals, all while supported by professional staff available 24/7.
 Every program is designed to respect the client’s privacy, dignity, and individuality.